Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Other_performance_measures.md

-The Big-O notations gives us an intuitive idea of the complexity of specific algorithms.
+The Big-O notations give us an intuitive idea of the complexity of specific algorithms.
 This allows us to compare which algorithm to use and choose the most efficient option.
-However, in applications like speech coding, it is important to know the exact number of operations that the system needs to perform in order to process each frame of audio.
+However, in applications like speech coding, it is important to know the exact number of operations the system needs to perform to process each audio frame.

 The ITU-T provides guidelines to measure the number of operations in a program.
-This measurement takes into account that not all the operations have the same computational load and scales their values accordingly.
+This measurement considers that not all the operations have the same computational load and scales their values accordingly.
 For example, a logarithm is a much heavier operation than an addition.
 The final result is represented as Weighed Million Operations Per Second